Microscopic Voice Surgery

 Once the lesion on the surface of the vocal fold is reached, it will be cut away and completely removed.
 This technique allows for incredible accuracy in order to ensure that only the damaged tissue is removed and the surrounding area remains unaffected.
 By leaving the majority of the laryngeal structure intact and completely unharmed, microscopic voice surgery is a minimally invasive technique that offers a rapid healing process.

 Following the procedure, you will be monitored for several hours then released to return home the same day.
 Most patients experience some level of discomfort after the surgery, but it will often respond well to over-the-counter pain relievers such as acetaminophen or ibuprofen.
 If your pain is more significant, a stronger form of medication can be prescribed for short-term use.
 Cough medicine may be recommended as well to ensure that you do not irritate the sensitive tissue of the larynx as it recovers.

 Speaking may be difficult for the first few days after microscopic voice surgery as the vocal folds are swollen and undergoing the healing process.
 It is best to rest your voice as much as possible in the initial weeks after surgery.
-Your doctor will provide detailed instructions on voice use limitations following microscopic voice surgery.
+Your doctor at Allen, TX will provide detailed instructions on voice use limitations following microscopic voice surgery.
 After a follow-up appointment with your surgeon several weeks post-surgery, you will likely be cleared to resume your normal vocal activities.